rahulnadella/ReflectionToString/README.md

 Usage
 ------------------------------
-The user must import the following files from the src package into their project -> MutableObject.jar.
+The user must import the following files from the src package into their project -> ***MutableObject.jar***.
 Any class that may want to use this implementation must extend the MutableObject class (which will override your implementation).

 ####Source
 To use the ReflectionToString copy src folder into your project.
 The src package contains the following classes: MutableObject.java, PropertiesCache.java, and mutable.properties which must be imported into your project.